 - Crash results are monitored and discussed monthly in our monthly MCSAP Coordination meetings. - The Division's MCSAP Manager reviews and analyzes each fatal and serious injury crash as it is reported to monitor trends, causation, and prevention.
-Crash corridors will be monitored for shifts in trends to target communication and enforcement in these most help needed areas.
+Crash corridors will be monitored for shifts in trends to target communication and enforcement in identified most help needed areas. - The UHP is taking a more focused effort on CMV driver behavior through Level III inspections to try and avoid crash causation behaviors.